kevmcivor/kpmg/services/README.md

 ## Databases

 AspIdUsers SQLite databases is already seeded with 2 users and respective claims.
-Download SQLiteStudio [https://sqlitestudio.pl] to interrogate database.
+Download SQLiteStudio [https://sqlitestudio.pl] to interrogate database if desired.

 To install SQL Server database:
 1. Go to Package Manager console